flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Project & Business Development Manager'
         linkedin: 'https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/'
         bg_color: '#B39B52'
-        text: "Hristiyana is our Project and Business Development Manger!
-Hristiyana has a background in economics and international relations and experience with international business development."
+        text: "Hristiyana is our Project and Business Development Manger, managing our large-scale projects.
+Hristiyana has a background in economics and international relations and experience with international business development.
+She liaises closely with clients throughout the project life-cycle to ensure deliverables are met on time and to client satisfaction."
       - name: 'Jana Lorencova'
         img: '/images/about/jana-lorencova.webp'
         role: 'Information Scientist'